It’s that time of year again where many of us whip off our waterproof cycling trousers to uncover our pasty legs ready for summer.

 - Feel great in general

 So, what makes a pair of good cycling shorts for urban rides?

 Well, for starters, flexible material is a must in order to ensure cycling stays comfortable and your bike shorts don’t rip.
 A gusseted crotch is also a bonus to ensuring your cycling shorts stand the test of time, while bonus points are also awarded for having moisture-wicking properties, strong, stretchy material, a raised-back and for being waterproof and good-looking.
 Oh, and pockets.
 Secure pockets.

-So, with that in mind, let’s start by looking for the best men’s bicycle shorts for urban cyclists (ladies, you can skip to the female section by clicking here).
+So, with that in mind, let’s start by looking for the best men’s bicycle shorts for urban cyclists (ladies, you can skip to the best women’s cycling shorts section by clicking here).

 Now, if you’re looking for stylish urban cycling shorts, you don’t need to look much further than this beautiful number from Chrome Industries.

 When it comes to cycling in style, Chrome just get it.
-I’ve reviewed lots of their stuff before and the Chrome Madrona shorts (I got them in black – but they’re also available in navy blue) are my main shorts going into the summer of 2020.
+I’ve reviewed lots of their stuff before (including these shorts) and the Chrome Natoma 2.0 shorts (I got them in black – but they’re also available in olive green) are my main shorts going into the summer of 2020.

-These shorts are packed with cycling functionality, include:
+These casual cycling shorts are packed with discreet functionality, including:

 There’s no doubt these are some of the best looking and functional bike shorts around right now.

 Indeed, I’ve also become acquainted with DUER’s commuter shorts during the past year and I’ve got to say they’re absolutely top notch.